Kenzagoumeida/PhD-thesis-Surveys/Chapter4_Questionnaire_MediterraneanDiet_EN.md

 > | Morocco | Arabic |
 >
 > The Spanish-language original is the source text this English version was translated from.
 The Turkish and Arabic fieldwork versions are not included in this repository.
-# Appendix D

-*Questionnaire on Adherence to the Mediterranean Diet (translated from the Spanish original) — Chapter 4*

 ### Screening questions